hughbien/charted/README.md

 TODO
 ====

-* add deletion every N days for fresh data
-* add config for dashboards (show/hide, ordering)
 * ignore same domain referrers
 * optimize with If-Not-Modified (or use ?timestamp parameter)
 * ignore cookie for developers
 * deploy task in Rakefile for development
 * consider indexes on created_at, *
+* hide empty tables
+* add date range option

 License
 =======